hfiref0x/KDU/README.md

 # Wormhole drivers code

-They are used in multiple products from hardware vendors mostly in unmodified state.
-They all break OS security model and additionally bugged.
-Links are for educational purposes of how not to do your drivers.
-Note that following github account have nothing to do with these code, these code in unmodified state and provided only for educational purposes.
+They are used in multiple products from hardware vendors, mostly in unmodified state.
+They all break the OS security model and are additionally bugged.
+Links are for educational purposes on how not to do things in driver development.

 * WinIo 3.0 BSOD/CVE generator, https://github.com/hfiref0x/Misc/tree/master/source/WormholeDrivers/WINIO
 * WinRing0 BSOD/CVE generator, https://github.com/hfiref0x/Misc/tree/master/source/WormholeDrivers/WINRING0